ichortower/VoxBox/docs/author-guide.md

 Vox Box works by providing data assets for other mods to edit.
 At this time, those mods are expected to use Content Patcher to perform their edits.

-There are two different ways to define character voices:
+There are two and a half different ways to define character voices:

 1. Voice data, which sets general voice parameters to apply to an NPC.
+    1. Line expressions, to override an NPC's general voice data for specific lines.
 2. Line readings, which sets specific audio to apply to specific dialogues.